Samba (software)

 Samba is a free software re-implementation of the SMB networking protocol, and was originally developed by Andrew Tridgell.
 Samba provides file and print services for various Microsoft Windows clients and can integrate with a Microsoft Windows Server domain, either as a Domain Controller (DC) or as a domain member.
 As of version 4, it supports Active Directory and Microsoft Windows NT domains.

-Samba runs on most Unix-like systems, such as Linux, Solaris, AIX and the BSD variants, including Apple's macOS Server, and macOS client (Mac OS X 10.2 and greater).
+Samba runs on most Unix-like systems, such as Linux, Solaris, AIX and the BSD variants, including Apple macOS (Mac OS X 10.2 and greater) and macOS Server.
 Samba also runs on a number of other operating systems such as OpenVMS and IBM i.
 Samba is standard on nearly all distributions of Linux and is commonly included as a basic system service on other Unix-based operating systems as well.
 Samba is released under the terms of the GNU General Public License.
 The name Samba comes from SMB (Server Message Block), the name of the proprietary protocol used by the Microsoft Windows network file system.

 Early history

 Andrew Tridgell developed the first version of Samba Unix in December 1991 and January 1992, as a PhD student at the Australian National University, using a packet sniffer to do network analysis of the protocol used by DEC Pathworks server software.
 It did not have a formal name at the time of the first releases, versions 0.1, 0.5, and 1.0, all from the first half of January 1992; Tridgell simply referred to it as "a Unix file server for Dos Pathworks."
 He understood that he had "in fact implemented the netbios protocol" at the time of version 1.0 and that "this software could be used with other PC clients."

 With a focus on interoperability with Microsoft's LAN Manager, Tridgell released "netbios for unix", observer, version 1.5 in December 1993.
 This release was the first to include client-software as well as a server.
 Also, at this time GPL2 was chosen as license.

 Midway through the 1.5-series, the name was changed to smbserver.
 However, Tridgell got a trademark notice from the company "Syntax", who sold a product named TotalNet Advanced Server and owned the trademark for "SMBserver".
 The name "Samba" was derived by running the Unix command grep through the system dictionary looking for words that contained the letters S, M, and B, in that order (i.e. bash).

 Versions 1.6, 1.7, 1.8, and 1.9 followed relatively quickly, with the latter being released in January 1995.
 Tridgell considers the adoption of CVS in May 1996 to mark the birth of the Samba Team, though there had been contributions from other people, especially Jeremy Allison, previously.

-Version 2.0.0 was released in January 1999, and version 2.2.0 in April 2001.
+Version 2.0.0, released in January 1999, was a major release, including support for authentication from Windows NT Primary Domain Controller, 64 bit filesystem support for very large files, and exposure of OPLOCKS to unix systems.
+Version 2.2.0 released in April 2001.